Embedded emissions: Embodied carbon in construction

 The embodied carbon of buildings is estimated to count for 11% of global carbon emissions and 75% of a building's emissions over its entire lifecycle.
 The World Green Building Council has set a target for all new buildings to have at least 40% less embodied carbon.

 A life-cycle assessment for embodied carbon calculates the carbon used throughout each stage of a building's life: construction, use and maintenance, and demolition or disassembly.

 Re-use is a key consideration when addressing embodied carbon in construction.
 The architect Carl Elefante is known for coining the phrase, "The greenest building is the building that is already built."
 The reason that existing buildings are usually more sustainable than new buildings is that the quantity of carbon emissions which occurs during construction of a new building is large in comparison to the annual operating emissions of the building, especially as operations become more energy efficient and energy supplies transition to renewable generation.

-Beyond re-use, there are two principal areas of focus in the reduction of embodied carbon in construction.
+Beyond re-use, and excluding material extraction, which often accounts for high levels of embodied carbon, there are two principal areas of focus in the reduction of embodied carbon in construction.
 The first is to reduce the quantity of construction material ('construction mass') while the second is the substitution of lower carbon alternative materials.
 Typically—where reduction of embodied carbon is a goal—both of these are addressed.

 Often, the most significant scope for reduction of construction mass is found in structural design, where measures such as reduced beam or slab span (and an associated increase in column density) can yield large carbon savings.

-To assist material substitution (with low carbon alternatives), manufacturers of materials such as steel re-bar, glulam, and precast concrete typically provide Environmental Product Declarations (EPD) which certify the carbon impact as well as general environmental impacts of their products.
+To assist material substitution (with low carbon alternatives), manufacturers of materials such as steel, steel re-bar, glulam, and precast concrete typically provide Environmental Product Declarations (EPD) which certify the carbon impact as well as general environmental impacts of their products.
+Databases that aggregate the embodied carbon values from EPD's and other sources such as academic studies, provide the embodied carbon values of many materials in one location, however the number of variables included in calculating the embodied carbon of building materials makes the values in the databases difficult to compare.

 Minimizing the use of carbon-intensive materials may mean selecting lower carbon versions of glass and steel products, and products manufactured using low-emissions energy sources.
 Embodied carbon may be reduced in concrete construction through the use of Portland cement alternatives such as Ground granulated blast-furnace slag, recycled aggregates and industry by-products.
 Carbon-neutral, carbon positive, and carbon-storing materials include bio-based materials such as timber, bamboo, hemp fibre and hempcrete, wool, dense-pack cellulose insulation, and cork.

 A 2021 study focused on "carbon-intensive hotspot materials (e.g., concrete foundations and slab floors, insulated roof and wall panels, and structural framing) in light industrial buildings" estimated that a "sizable reduction (~60%) in embodied carbon is possible in two to three years by bringing readily-available low-carbon materials into wider use".